felzix/game-of-life/README.md

 # game-of-life
 Project I wrote to learn flask.
-Also uses redis and sqlalchemy.
+Also uses redis.

 The engine and web server are separately invoked.
 Their width and height should be the same.